Economics Critical Thinking

 Teachers are invited to engage their students in this outstanding academic competition.
 The competition is open to all high school students who have taken an economics or economics-related course in school.
 There is no fee to participate.

-Teams of 3 or 4 students will apply economic principles to a real-world voter issue given to them at the state final.
+Teams of 3 or 4 students will apply economic principles to a real-world issue given to them at the state final.
 Each team will have 30 minutes to prepare for their 15-minute oral presentation in front of a judge.
 This fast-paced challenge tests the students’ economic ingenuity and quickness of mind.

 Winning Team in each division receives $500!